matthew-tfs/mjcb.io/content/blog/00002-windows-on-arm.md

 slug: "windows-on-arm"
 date: "2018-08-05T14:31:00"
 author: "Matthew Burr"
 summary: "Not a lot of people realize that Windows can be used on more than just x86 and x64-based hardware.
-Windows NT was designed from day one to be portable on multiple hardware platforms and was supported at one time on the MIPS, Alpha, PowerPC and Itanium platforms."
+Windows NT was designed from day one to be portable on multiple hardware platforms and was supported at one time on the MIPS, Alpha, PowerPC, and Itanium platforms."
 tags: [
     "ARM",
     "Microsoft",